Teradata/presto/presto-docs/src/main/sphinx/security/hive.rst

     hive.metastore.presto.keytab=/etc/presto/hive.keytab

-When using ``SASL`` authentication for the Hive metastore Thrift service, Presto will connect as the principal specified by the property ``hive.metastore.presto.principal``.
+When using ``SASL`` authentication for the Hive metastore Thrift service, Presto will connect as the Kerberos principal specified by the property ``hive.metastore.presto.principal``.
 Presto will authenticate this principal using the keytab specified by the ``hive.metastore.presto.keytab`` property, and will verify that the identity of the metastore matches